Elvis1327/Elvis1327/README.md

 ### Things that I'm currently working on:
 * Learning new Front-End Web💻 Technologies.
 * Learning About Algorithm and Data Structures.
-* Planing to learn Python.
+* Planning to learn some Python.
 * 🔜

 ### You can find me 🌎: